tikalk/as-gps-firehose/README.md

 ## How to run
 -----------
+First thing you need to have is the input file that contain the GPS sample.
+You can download it from: https://drive.google.com/file/d/0B4Lvfo9HRfAcX3hMVEtlaHZtOVE/view?usp=sharing
+Next thing, you need to unzip it and put the gps.log file in /var/log/angelsense/gps.log.
+If you want to put it elsewhere, you wiil need to change the path on the config file.
 Unzip the file as-gps-firehose/build/distributions/as-gps-firehose-1.0.0.zip cd to the created folder (as-gps-firehose-1.0.0)
 Run the following command :